Plan preview https://youtu.be/D0FuY2k3LSo

 three heart rates you noted.

-Swim either for distance or time about 50 Minutes, sample workout below.
+Time and distance will vary based on experience Swim either for distance or time about 50 Minutes.
 Or to join a masters swim group.

 WU: 600 warm up (100 swim/50 drill)